CircuitVerse/Interactive-Book/docs/counter.md

 <div style="text-align:center"><img src="../assets/images/ripple_counter_diagram.jpg" /></div>

 ### Types

-* 3 bit Asynchronous up counter
-* 3 bit Asynchronous down counter
-* 4 bit Asynchronous up counter
-* 4 bit Asynchronous down counter
+It is known as ripple counter because of the way the clock pulse ripples its way through the flip-flops.
+The flip-flop applied with external clock pulse act as LSB (Least Significant Bit) in the counting sequence.The flip-flop toggles the output either for every positive edge of clock signal or for negative edge of clock signal.
+* **2 bit ripple up counter:** It contains two flip flops.
+A 2-bit ripple counter can count up to 4 states.
+It counts from 0 to 3.
+* **2 bit ripple down counter:** It contains two flip flops.
+A 2-bit ripple counter can count up to 4 states.
+It is known as down counter as it counts down from 3 to 0.
+* **3 bit ripple up counter:** It contains three flip flops.
+A 3-bit ripple counter can count up to 8 states.
+It counts from 0 to 7.
+* **3 bit ripple down counter:** It contains three flip flops.
+A 3-bit ripple counter can count up to 8 states.It counts down from 7 to 0.

 ### Operation